Post

 As cities evolve, also the data evolves.
 An important milestone would be to move towards automated continuous monitoring instead of irregular analysis.

-Open data and open source tools are here to help cities to make transport and urban mobility safer, easier, and more efficient.
+Open data and open source tools can help cities make transport and urban mobility safer, easier, and more efficient.

 Sources: